Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 There are over 130 sites at this park, with just one toilet block and one camp kitchen!
 However, there is plenty of shade from trees, the sites are generous in size and the sunrise tones over the park in the morning are simply gorgeous.

-We glad we stayed and found out what Big4 Port Willunga Tourist Park was all about.
+We are glad we stayed and found out what Big4 Port Willunga Tourist and Caravan Park was all about.
 It’s a great location and is tucked away in a natural environment, but still so close to the city.
 Being the water lovers that we are, it would have been amazing if it came with ocean views but it’s really not an inconvenience at how close the beaches are.

 It would be interesting to see the balance of sites vs. one toilet block and one camp kitchen during peak periods.
 It feels like this may not be enough to cope with the demand; we just only hope that they pay a bit more attention to the cleaning standards, especially in the camp kitchen.